KelleyCrittenden/Tails-of-Joy/README.md

 1. Clone the repository
 2. cd into client
 3. npm install to install React.js and the necessary packages
-4. npm react-router-dom
-5. npm install --save bootstrap reacstrap
-6. npm install firebase
-7. npm install --save dayjs react-dayjs
-8. Load up the server side on Visual Studio.
+4. Load up the server side on Visual Studio.
-9. Run 01_DB_Create SQl to create the database.
+5. Run 01_DB_Create SQl to create the database.
-10. Run the 02_Seed_Data SQL to populate the database.
+6. Run the 02_Seed_Data SQL to populate the database.
-11. Run the server side application.
+7. Run the server side application.
-12. Npm start inside of client.
+8. Npm start inside of client.

 ## Admin Role
 To view admin capabilites login using the admin@admin.com email and the password 123456.